pitastrudl/wekanwiki/IRC-FAQ.md

 Q:
 ```
-[03:32:12] <ajay> Hi  can anyone tell me how to integarte wekan in other applications
+[03:32:12] <ajay> Hi  can anyone tell me how to integrate wekan in other applications
 [03:32:50] <ajay> i am want to integrate it in QGIS for task management
 [03:33:01] <ajay> *i want
 ```